Levy-Y/awesome-IT-finds/README.md

 -   **Essential**: An easy way to play minecraft with frineds over the internet, without port forwarding  [essential](https://essential.gg/)
 -   **Project Lodestone**: A pretty great project for creating Minecraft bots with a Python API.  [project lodestone](https://github.com/the-lodestone-project/Lodestone)
 -   **PowerToys**: A set of utilities for power users to tune and streamline their Windows experience.  [powertoys](https://github.com/microsoft/PowerToys)
--   **Ollama Web UI**: A user-friendly web interface for chat interactions with ollama.  [ollamaweb](https://github.com/ollama-webui/ollama-webui)
+-   **Open Webui**: A user-friendly web interface for chat interactions with ollama.
+[Open Webui](https://github.com/ollama-webui/ollama-webui)
 -   **HoneyPi**: A project that turns a Raspberry Pi into a honeypot.  [honeypi](https://github.com/mattymcfatty/HoneyPi)
 -   **Linkwarden**: A bookmark manager that allows users to collect, organize, and archive webpages.  [linkwarden](https://linkwarden.app/)
 -   **VanDAM**: A Digital Asset Manager (DAM) designed for 3D print files.  [vandam](https://github.com/Floppy/van_dam)